Financial Services

 Data Protection

 The Privacy Act 2020 governs how financial institutions collect, store, and use personal information in AI systems.
-Every credit model, every customer profile, every automated decision involves personal data.
+Every credit model, every customer profile, every automated decision involves personal data subject to the 13 Information Privacy Principles.

 Information Privacy Principles

 The 13 IPPs apply to AI training data, inference inputs, and outputs.
-Purpose limitation, data quality, and retention rules constrain how AI systems can process personal information.
+Purpose limitation, data quality, and retention rules constrain how these systems can process personal information under New Zealand law.

 Automated Decision Transparency

 Customers have the right to know when decisions affecting them are made by algorithms.
-Financial institutions must be able to explain how AI reached a decision about a specific individual.
+Financial institutions must be able to explain how an automated system reached a decision about a specific individual.

 Four Risks NZ Regulators Have Flagged

-The FMA and RBNZ have identified specific AI risks in the New Zealand financial system.
+The FMA and RBNZ have identified specific artificial intelligence risks in the New Zealand financial system.
 These are not hypotheticals.
-They are the areas regulators are watching.
+They are the areas regulators are watching and organisations must address proactively.

 Errors in AI Systems

 AI models make mistakes.
 In financial services, those mistakes affect loan approvals, insurance claims, and investment recommendations.
-Regulators want to know how you detect errors, how quickly you respond, and what harm mitigation is in place.
+Regulators want to know how you detect errors, how quickly your team responds, and what harm mitigation is in place for New Zealand customers.

 Data Privacy Exposure

 AI systems ingest vast amounts of customer data.
-Training data leakage, inference attacks, and inadequate data minimisation create privacy risks that the Privacy Commissioner and FMA both monitor closely.
+Training data leakage, inference attacks, and inadequate data minimisation create privacy risks under the Privacy Act 2020 that both the Privacy Commissioner and FMA monitor closely.
+Compliance with the 13 Information Privacy Principles is not optional for AI systems.

 Market Distortions